Welcome to today's edition of the Rush 24-7 podcast.

 Moments ago on this program, I said, what about a ribbon for tonight?

-And I'm totally joking.
+I'm totally joking.

-What color is it gonna be?
+What color is it going to be?

-Let's come up with a ribbon for they've got one, folks.
+Let's come up with a ribbon.

 It's a Fox News story.

-Representatives Debbie Wasserman Schultz, Democrat Florida, and Republican Michael McCall, Texas, have asked lawmakers attending the show tonight to wear black and white ribbons in honor of the Arizona shooting.
+Representatives Debbie Wasserman Schultz, Democrat, Florida, and Republican Michael McCall, Texas, have asked lawmakers attending the show tonight to wear black and white ribbons in honor of the Arizona shooting.

-The letter to their colleagues reads in part in tribute to the victims of the Arizona tragedy.
+The letter to their colleagues reads in part, in tribute to the victims of the Arizona tragedy.

-We encourage members and everyone attending a State of the Union address Tuesday night to wear a black, white lapel ribbon.
+We encourage members and everyone attending a State of the Union address Tuesday night to wear a black-white lapel ribbon.

-The white ribbon represents hope for a peaceful nonviolent society.
+The white ribbon represents hope for a peaceful, nonviolent society.

 The black ribbon is in remembrance of all who have died and been wounded as a result of violence.